A refreshing vision of Christian ministry from one of the Church of England's most popular speakers and writers

 Anyone considering ordination or already in ministry will want to read this book for the fascinating exploration of the five metaphors he considers.

 He has written widely on evangelism, spirituality and discipleship.
-Among his most recent books are a series of Lent and Holy Week meditations, The Things He Carried (2008), a follow up of reflections for Easter Day, The Things He Said (2009), The Nail: Being part of the Passion (2011) and Christ in the Wilderness: Reflecting on the paintings of Stanley Spencer (2012).
+Among his most recent books are On Priesthood (2020), a series of Lent and Holy Week meditations, The Things He Carried (2008), a follow up of reflections for Easter Day, The Things He Said (2009), The Nail: Being part of the Passion (2011) and Christ in the Wilderness: Reflecting on the paintings of Stanley Spencer (2012).
 His bestselling I Thirst was the Archbishop of Canterbury's Lent book for 2004.